danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 The technique sounded simple, but practicing it revealed new problems:

-* **Counting 4.5 seconds** wasn’t intuitive - whole numbers felt easier, but stressing about the additional half second defeated the purpose.
+* **Counting 4.5 seconds** wasn't intuitive - whole numbers felt easier, but stressing about the additional half second defeated the purpose.
 * **Constant counting** was distracting, pulling attention away from the feeling of the breath.
 * **Mind wandering** often led to zoning out and forgetting the pattern altogether.
 * **Knowing when to stop** required setting a timer — but even the gentlest alert felt jarring if already relaxed, undoing the benefit of the session.